 What is St Paul's Institute?

-By exploring themes of equality, stewardship and the meaning of the common good, we hope to bring the distinctive wisdom of the Christian tradition to bear on our understanding of the role of the economy in modern society.
+By exploring themes of equality, stewardship and the meaning of the common good, we bring the distinctive wisdom of the Christian tradition to bear on our understanding of the role of the economy in modern society.

 The goals of St Paul's Institute are as follows:

 - To engage with questions of morality and ethics and how they relate to finance, business and the economy.

 - To consider finance, business and the economy in the wider context of the common good and human flourishing.